kevinuhrmacher/kevinuhrmacher.github.io/_posts/2016-10-15-clinton-trump-debate.markdown

 ---
 layout: post
-title:  "Clinton-Trump debate body language"
+title:  "What two body language experts saw at a presidential debate"
 date:   2016-10-15 21:24:22 -0500

 image: